Firstly, this was not the post I had planned on writing, however, things keep conspiring against me.

-This triggers heart palpitations, usually followed by shortening of breath, nausea then sets in and even pain in my stomach.
+This triggers heart palpitations, usually followed by a shortening of breath, nausea then sets in and even pain in my stomach.
 If I don’t get to a “safe” place or am grounded it can turn into a huge panic attack.

 I’ve lived with anxiety issues all my life and I am thankfully in a strong relationship with a wonderful man who not only understands this condition but knows how to ground me and bring me back to a sense of safety.

-In fact I have only had one panic attack in like 6 years.
+In fact, I have only had one panic attack in like 6 years.
 It happened last year when I went to an exam, I had driven there previously so I would know the route, the building, even how the door opens.

-When I drove there in the morning the road was being dug up and the diversions didn’t take me back to the location because it was a one way street.
+When I drove there in the morning the road was being dug up and the diversions didn’t take me back to the location because it was a one-way street.

 Sadly my partner couldn’t be reached and I ended up having my meltdown on the phone to my mother who…. wasn’t really able to cope with it because she never understood my anxiety.

 It took 3 days to come down from that attack.